Mario: Abilities

 During the development of Donkey Kong, Mario was known as Jumpman (ジャンプマン, Janpuman).
-Jumping—both to access places and as an offensive move—is a common gameplay element in Mario games, especially the Super Mario series.
+Jumping—both to facilitate level traversal and as an offensive move—is a common gameplay element in Mario games, especially the Super Mario series.
 By the time Super Mario RPG was released, jumping became such a signature act of Mario that the player was often tasked with jumping to prove to non-player characters that he was Mario.
 Mario's most commonly portrayed form of attack is jumping to stomp on the heads of enemies, first used in Super Mario Bros.
-This jump-stomp move may entirely crush smaller enemies on the stage, and usually deals damage to larger ones, sometimes causing secondary effects.
+This jump-stomp move may entirely crush smaller enemies on the stage, and usually deal damage to larger ones, sometimes causing secondary effects.

-This attack often enables Mario to knock the turtle-like Koopa Troopas into or out of their shells, which can be used as weapons.
 Subsequent games have elaborated on Mario's jumping-related abilities.
 Super Mario World added the ability to spin-jump, which allows Mario to break blocks beneath him.
-The Game Boy version of Donkey Kong allows Mario to jump higher with consecutive jumps, and perform a back-flip.
 In Super Mario 64, Mario gains new jumping abilities such as a sideways somersault; a ground pound, which is a high-impact downward thrusting motion; and the "Wall Kick", which propels him upwards by kicking off walls.